dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

     - We **might accept** change proposals that are in #2 and #3 after a risk-benefit analysis.
 See below for more details.
     - We **usually accept** changes that are in bucket #4
-* If you're not sure in which bucket applies to a given change, contact us as well.
+* If you're not sure which bucket applies to a given change, contact us.

 ### Risk-Benefit Analysis